Marquette vs. Vermont Predictions & Picks - NCAA Tournament First Round

 Marquette Performance Insights

-- The Golden Eagles have a +318 scoring differential, topping opponents by 9.3 points per game.
-They're putting up 79.9 points per game to rank 19th in college basketball and are giving up 70.6 per outing to rank 194th in college basketball.
+- The Golden Eagles' +318 scoring differential (outscoring opponents by 9.3 points per game) is a result of scoring 79.9 points per game (19th in college basketball) while allowing 70.6 per contest (194th in college basketball).

-- Marquette loses the rebound battle by 4.3 boards on average. it collects 28.4 rebounds per game, which ranks 333rd in college basketball, while its opponents pull down 32.7 per contest.
+- The 28.4 rebounds per game Marquette averages rank 333rd in the nation, and are 4.3 fewer than the 32.7 its opponents grab per outing.

-- Marquette knocks down 1.3 more threes per game than the opposition, 8.9 (41st in college basketball) compared to its opponents' 7.6.
+- The Golden Eagles' 101.8 points per 100 possessions on offense rank 13th in college basketball, and the 89.9 points they allow per 100 possessions rank 129th in college basketball.

-- Vermont has committed 8.8 turnovers per game (fifth in college basketball), 2.2 fewer than the 11 it forces (267th in college basketball).
+- Marquette has committed 4.4 fewer turnovers per game than its opponents, averaging 10.5 (45th in college basketball action) while forcing 14.9 (29th in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.